“Reading takes us away from home, but more important, it finds homes for us everywhere.”

 – Barbara Bush

 Family Promise of Ontario County (FPOC) is part of Family Promise America.
 Their goal is to help homeless families become sustainably independent.
 FPOC is one of 200 Family Promise chapters across the US with the same goal and service model.
 Fall 2018 marked the entry of Family Promise into Ontario County.
-The chapter in Rochester, Family Promise of the Greater Rochester Area (FPGROC) has been operating successfully for 21 years.
+The chapter in Rochester, Family Promise of the Greater Rochester Area (FPGROC), has been operating successfully for 21 years.

 Sustainable independence includes both gainful employment and appropriate housing.
 Family Promise works toward these goals while keeping the family together.
 FPOC combines the efforts of the faith communities, volunteer organizations, and existing social service agencies.
 For some families, time in the program is relatively short, especially if they have job skills, and mostly need time, assistance, and a safe haven, while working their way toward independence.
 For others, the path is longer and may include job training, before being able to be employed, and then moving into affordable housing.